sleeping126/alex/contents/user-manual/README.md

 #### Internal Data Structures

-ALEX provides the visualisation of the *Observation Table* that is used by the *L\** algorithm and the *Discrimination Tree* from the equally named algorithm.
+ALEX provides the visualisation of the *Observation Table* that is used by the *LStar* algorithm and the *Discrimination Tree* from the equally named algorithm.
 Both are saved for each iteration the learner executes and can be displayed in the same panel corresponding hypothesis is presented in.
 While observation tables can be exported as a CSV file, discrimination trees can be downloaded in the SVG format.